 Shanghai has a long history as a gateway to China and the Yangtze River delta.
 It is also the largest economic and trade center in China, and one of China's cultural centers.

-Best time to travel Shanghai is autumn and spring when the weather is pleasant.
-Hot summer and cold winter are also good seasons to travel in terms of cost.
+Try to avoid Labor Day holiday (May 1–3) and National Day holiday (October 1–7) when all tourist sites are crowded with Chinese people.
+Hot summer and cold winter are good seasons to travel in terms of cost.

 Shanghai is a perfect blend of the West and the East, the modern and the ancient.
 If you would like to explore the real Shanghai and experience the best of Shanghai, it will prove helpful to have a professional travel advisor to help you plan your tour.

 Here are our most popular Shanghai tours for inspiration: